Hrish1/ubuntu-dpdk/README.md

 This will create a Vagrant VM according to the configuration contained in `Vagrantfile` and then it will provision it by running the `provision.sh` script.

+Provisioning is only automatically run at the very first boot (when the machine gets created).
+In order to properly configure the NICs for DPDK, this provision step should be done on every subsequent `up`, in which you need to explicitly provision:

+    $ vagrant up --provision

-You can then SSH to the newly created machine by executing:
+Once the machine is running, you can then SSH to it by executing:

     $ vagrant ssh